kaido42/SQLServerSpatialTools/Readme.txt

 This function requires that the WKT coordinate values are longitude/latitude values, in that order and that a valid geography SRID value is supplied.

+DistanceAlongGeom(SqlGeography path, SqlGeography point) returns float Computes distance along the path to the point.
+Assumes the point lies on the path.

 SqlGeography ConvexHullGeography(SqlGeography geography)
 Computes ConvexHull of input geography and returns a polygon (unless all input points are colinear).